Monitor Your Health

 Download for free via the Apple App store and Google Play store or visit the web portal.

 What to Do if You Feel Sick

 Students, faculty & professional staff should first, stay home.

-Students should contact the Student Health Center right away by phone (215.220.4700) or through the Drexel Health Checker app.
+Students should contact the Student Health Center right away by phone (215.220.4700) or through the Drexel Health Checker.

 Faculty and professional staff should seek medical care by calling your primary care physician and ask to be evaluated for COVID-19.
 Immediately after calling your provider, please contact email@example.com and provide your name and a phone number to be contacted by a Drexel representative.
 It is imperative that the University is aware of any exposure risk to members of the Drexel community.